BruceAndy/Stack/README.md

 # Stack
-# not just a stack readme though, this is a very differnt thing, person
+# not just a stack readme though, this is a very differnt thing, person, smh